Mitotic recombination: Advantages and disadvantages

-Mitotic crossover is known to occur in D. melanogaster, some asexually reproducing fungi and in normal human cells, where the event may allow normally recessive cancer-causing genes to be expressed and thus predispose the cell in which it occurs to the development of cancer.
+Mitotic crossover is known to occur in D. melanogaster, some asexually reproducing fungi and in normal human cells, where the event may allow normally recessive cancer-causing alleles to be expressed and thus predispose the cell in which it occurs to the development of cancer.
 Alternately, a cell may become a homozygous mutant for a tumor-suppressing gene, leading to the same result.
 For example, Bloom's syndrome is caused by a mutation in RecQ helicase, which plays a role in DNA replication and repair.
 This mutation leads to high rates of mitotic recombination in mice, and this recombination rate is in turn responsible for causing tumor susceptibility in those mice.
 At the same time, mitotic recombination may be beneficial: it may play an important role in repairing double stranded breaks, and it may be beneficial to the organism if having homozygous dominant alleles is more functional than the heterozygous state.
 For use in experimentation with genomes in model organisms such as Drosophila melanogaster, mitotic recombination can be induced via X-ray and the FLP-FRT recombination system.